pq-code-package/documentation/docs/contributing/requesting-a-change.md

 it and describing how it was implemented and incorporated.

 !!! success "Why we need this"
     Illustrations and visuals can help us maintainers better understand and envision your idea.
 Screenshots, sketches, or mockups can create an additional level of detail and clarity that text alone may not be able to convey.
-Also, seeing how your idea has been implemented in other projects can help us understand its potential impact and feasibility in Hyperledger _PROJECT_, which helps us maintainers evaluate and triage change requests.
+Also, seeing how your idea has been implemented in other projects can help us understand its potential impact and feasibility in pq-code-package, which helps us maintainers evaluate and triage change requests.

 ### Checklist

 Thanks for following the change request guide and creating a high-quality change request.
-This section ensures that you have read this guide and have worked to your best knowledge to provide us with every piece of information to review your idea for Hyperledger _PROJECT_.
+This section ensures that you have read this guide and have worked to your best knowledge to provide us with every piece of information to review your idea for pq-code-package.

 __We'll take it from here.__